Rhinostone/gina/README-4Contributors.md

 ```

 ### Setting the framework default environment
 > By default, Gina comes with 2 environments : `dev` and `prod`.
 The default is `prod`.
-But if you are contributing to the framework we advise you you to use the `dev` environment.
+But if you are contributing to the framework we advise you you to use the `dev` environment: you will get a lot of debug messages, but it is easier to track what is being done in background.

 __Changing default env__
 By default, Gina is installed with `dev` environment which allow you to display the toolbar.